jacobkap/ucrbook/docs/13_nibrs_offense.md

 ## Weapons {#offenseWeapons}

-Using a weapon during a crime can greatly increase the severity of the offense, as evidenced by increased sanctions for using a weapon (and particularly a gun) and the enormous amount of attention - by the media, the public, and researchers - on gun crimes.^[The 2021 NYC mayor election, which as of this writing has not been completed yet, seems to hinge on an increase of gun violence in the city.]
+Using a weapon during a crime can greatly increase the severity of the offense, as evidenced by increased sanctions for using a weapon (and particularly a gun) and the enormous amount of attention - by the media, the public, and researchers - on gun crimes.
 Luckily, NIBRS data tells us the weapon used in certain offenses.
 There can be up to three different weapon types included in an offense.
 NIBRS data doesn't provide a weapon used for all offenses, just for the ones that they deem to be violent crimes, and thus could involve a weapon.
 Please note that this is the weapons used in some capacity during the crime, not necessarily to harm the victim.^[The Victim Segment does have data on victim injuries though it doesn't say which weapon caused the injuries] For example, if a gun is involved in a crime, that gun may have been fired and missed the victim, fired and hit the victim, used to beat the victim, or merely brandished.
 From this data alone we don't know how it was used.

 The list of offenses where there is data on weapon usage is below: